viown/SeaScript/README.md

 This will create a file `example.ssb` storing the bytecode which can be executed directly:

     ./SeaScript.exe example.ssb
-   Which is faster as it doesn't have to parse the source code each time you wish to run it.
+   Which is faster as it doesn't have to recompile the source code each time you wish to run it.

 # Flags